KelCodesStuff/Swift-Guide/Arrays.playground/Readme.md

 # Arrays

-Arrays are one form of collection type in Swift that are used for storing an ordered collection of values.
+Arrays in Swift are one of the primary collection types for storing a collection of values.

+Arrays are ordered collections of values.